 ALL NATURAL INSECT REPELLENT

-Photo credit: Kate Sears courtesy of Remodelista
+Photo credit: Kate Sears for Remodelista

 To continue our DIY Essential Oils in the Home mini-series with home design site Remodelista, we've added an all natural insect repellent for your summer outdoor activities.